Each year the professional service sector wastes billions of dollars and millions of hours.

 • “We are waiting for a big customer to pay us – can we push this out to next month?”

-These are common excuses heard by firms still using a PIP – “Payer Initiated Payment” – debtor model.
+These are common excuses heard by firms still using a PIP – “Payer Initiated Payment” – credit management model.

 Even though the work is done as agreed, on time (possibly even under budget) and has been accurately billed, you have inadvertently left the power with the client to initiate the payment.
 They may regularly pay other suppliers on due date, but you are left “chasing” them for payment.
 Does that seem fair?